phenology/infrastructure/how_to_document/README.md

 in GFM you can either use HTML `<br>` or you have to put *two* trailing spaces at the end of your sentences (N.B. in the *source code* of this file you can find both examples)

+*How to get the changes made in github (new files/documentation) to your local repository?
+Simply do a `git pull`